vahan-sahakyan/darkanian-theme/README.md

 # Darkanian Theme Pack
-## VS-Code dark themes for those who are used to Token-Colors (Syntax Highlight) from Monokai
+### Dark Themes for Visual Studio Code
-## but also feel like ving some new versions of the editor background and overall GUI Colors.
+##### For those who are used to Token-Colors (Syntax Highlight) from Monokai but also feel like having some new versions of the editor background and overall GUI Colors.

 * Darkanian (Darcula)